cloudflare/cloudflare-docs/products/ssl/src/content/edge-certificates/staging-environment.md

 <Aside type="note">

-Staging environments are only available to certain customers and support specific types of certificates.
-For more details, refer to [Limitations](#limitations).
+Staging environments are only to Enterprise customers as part of an open beta.
+For access, reach out to your Account team.

 </Aside>